 musicians, writers and spokesmen for collateral businesses all made

+this the best attended Roundtable the SBA has ever conducted.
 As one member of the audience said, perhaps the only good thing

 about the Orphan Works bill is that it's brought so many creative